Gettysburg College Social Media Guidelines

 Did you screw up?
 If you make a mistake, admit it.
 Be upfront and be quick with your correction.
 If you're posting to a blog, you may choose to modify an earlier post-just make it clear that you have done so.

 If it gives you pause, pause.
 If you're about to publish something that makes you even the slightest bit uncomfortable, don't shrug it off and hit 'send.'
 Take a minute to review these guidelines and try to figure out what's bothering you, then fix it.
-If you're still unsure, you might want to discuss it with the Director of Web Communications.
+If you're still unsure, you might want to discuss it with the Director of Creative Services.
 Ultimately, what you publish is yours-as is the responsibility.
 So be sure.